JackSzwergold/Writing/memories/Getting a Job at Columbia University.md

 It was horrible.
 But at least he paid.
 How much, I don’t remember, but I remember at the end of each day he would pull some money out of his pocket and gave it to me.
 It felt less like a job and more like he was paying me to be his friend.

+I went along with this for a few weeks.
+The through is he was able to buy my friendship.
+I did want the money.
+But then—at some point—our father got wind of what Ben was doing and was angry.
+He said I should not take Ben’s money… He would just give me whatever money I needed.

+Superficially this seemed great financially, but it was horrible otherwise: My dysfunctional brother wants to literally buy my friendship and my father is threatened by my brother’s behavior and I did not know what to do.

 ***